Skip to content

 Educator, Author, Historian, Politician.
 A lifelong advocate for women’s rights.
 Became a national spokesperson for the adoption of the Equal Rights Amendment.
 The first woman to run for Lieutenant Governor of New Mexico, a national president of the American Association of University Women and the president of Colorado Women’s College and Colby-Sawyer College.
 Served as an adviser to four presidents and 10 governors of New Mexico in multiple appointed positions and commissions.
 Chaired the National Advisory Council on Women’s Educational Programs under President Gerald Ford and the Committee for Women under President Jimmy Carter.

-More About Inka:
+More About Marjorie:

 FOLLOW US: